Fishing at Lake Anna

 Striper make an annual run into the upper end of the lake in both the North Anna River branch and Pamunkey Branch of the lake.
 They feed in shallow water often from the end of February until May and spawn sometime in April/May.
 Once they spawn, the fish migrate back down into the mid lake region and remain there for most of the summer.
 In the fall they move up lake a bit and intercept large schools of threadfin shad.
 By winter, they are mostly back into the mid lake region.

 Wipers are fairly new to the lake, so anglers are still trying to figure out predictable patterns.
 One thing for sure it that they tend to congregate around baitfish and consume them voraciously.

 Hotspots for wiper the past few years have been mid lake in the winter and early spring and down at Dike III in the late spring and summer.
 They will bite most lures intended for bass or striper, especially small swimbaits, live shad or herring and topwater plugs.

 Other common fish you can catch in Lake Anna include channel catfish, bullhead catfish, yellow perch, white perch, snakehead and many sunfish species.

 What’s the fishing like on the “hot” side of Lake Anna?
-Much better in October through May than it is in June through September when water temperatures can approach 100 degrees.
+Much better in October through mid June than it is in July through September when water temperatures can hit 100 degrees.